rightlag/gwt-analytics-dashboard/README.md

     $ bower install

 # Configuration
-To successfully run the application, you must first configure the `app.py` module.
+To successfully run the application, you must first create a `~/.gwt` configuration file.

 The following variables must be modified: